xushizhou/WHOMP/README.md

 ## Contributing

 We welcome contributions!
-Please read our CONTRIBUTING.md for details on how to submit pull requests, report issues, and suggest features.
+Please contact me via my email if you would like to report issues or suggest features.

 ## Acknowledgements